arriqaaq/aol/README.md

 # aol

-A simple and fast append only log in Go. aol is a rewrite of [wal](https://github.com/tidwall/wal) to allow only appends to a log.
+A simple immutable append only log in Go. aol is a rewrite of [wal](https://github.com/tidwall/wal) to allow only appends to a log.

 ## Features